r0xd4n3t/PingCapture/README.md

 automating the ping process, recording detailed logs, and providing visual snapshots of each step.

 # Features
--    Effortless Ping Automation: PingCapture takes the hassle out of pinging multiple IP addresses by automating the entire process.
+-    **Effortless Ping Automation**: PingCapture takes the hassle out of pinging multiple IP addresses by automating the entire process.
 Simply provide a list of targets and let the script handle the rest.
--    Comprehensive Logging: Every ping request's results are logged in detail.
+-    **Comprehensive Logging**: Every ping request's results are logged in detail.
 This helps you track changes, identify connectivity issues, and maintain a historical record of network performance.
--    Visual Verification: Alongside the detailed logs, PingCapture captures screenshots of the console after each ping operation.
+-    **Visual Verification**: Alongside the detailed logs, PingCapture captures screenshots of the console after each ping operation.
 These screenshots provide visual confirmation of the executed commands and results.

 # How It Works
 1. Provide a list of IP addresses in a file.